Handling conditional offers when you are selling for sale by owner might seem like a daunting task.

 A buyer that viewed your house last evening is now sitting at the kitchen table with you, contract in hand.

-By the way, if you are looking for a good source to find real estate contract forms, may I suggest you check out the following: House Selling Contracts
+By the way, if you are looking for a good source to find for sale by owner real estate contract forms, may I suggest you check out the following: For Sale by Owner House Real Estate Contracts

 Great!
 You look over everything carefully and it all looks fine.
 The price is right, closing date good, the subject to lawyer review clause is inserted.
 Looking good to sell!